Geta/EpiCategories/src/EpiCategories.Find/README.md

 # EpiCategories.Find

 ## Description
-CMS category search provider and extensions methods for projects EpiCategories and Episerver Find.
+CMS category search provider and extensions methods for projects with EpiCategories and Episerver Find.

 ## Features
 * CMS search provider powered by Episerver Find.